azadyasar/NeuralMachineTranslation/README.md

 # Neural Machine Translation
-This repository contains sequence-to-sequence NMT model implementations along with supplementary scripts to train BPE tokenizers, evaluate NMT models with BLEU score.
+This repository contains sequence-to-sequence NMT model implementations along with the supplementary scripts to train BPE tokenizers, evaluate NMT models with BLEU score.
 It currently contains an implementation of the Transformer model.
 RNN + Attention will be included soon.

 ## Training
-You can train a custom Transformer model with following command.
+You can train a custom Transformer model with the following command.
 Play with the hyper-parameters to see how they effect the model performance.
 ```bash
 # Extract the provided dataset
 unzip data/eng-tur-dataset.zip -d data/